Railroad history of Portland, Maine: How the lines worked

-The service between Portland and Lewiston Junction (site of the Lewiston-Auburn airport) ran along the Atlantic & St. Lawrence mainline, which was constructed to Yarmouth in July 1848, then extended to Danville Junction (now Auburn) in November 1848, and reached Lewiston Junction in 1849.
-During the initial construction activity, an impressive wooden viaduct with a steel swing span was constructed to bridge Back Cove in Portland and India Street on the Portland peninsula.
-The bridge operated until 1984 when it was damaged by fire.
+The service between Portland and Lewiston Junction (now the site of the Auburn/Lewiston Municipal Airport) ran along the Atlantic & St. Lawrence mainline, which was constructed to Yarmouth in July 1848, then extended to Danville Junction (now Auburn) in November 1848, and reached Lewiston Junction in 1849.
+During the initial construction activity, a wooden viaduct with a steel swing span was constructed to bridge Back Cove in Portland and India Street on the Portland peninsula.
+The bridge operated until 1984, when it was damaged by fire.

 The Grand Trunk alignment from Yarmouth Junction to Lewiston Junction was initially constructed as a single-track mainline with passing sidings and was never double tracked.
-As the links were constructed all the way to Montreal, the Grand Trunk obtained a lease on the A&SL and operated that line until 1923 when bankruptcy forced a takeover by the Canadian National Railway.
+As the links were constructed all the way to Montreal, the Grand Trunk obtained a lease on the A&StL and operated that line until 1923, when bankruptcy forced a takeover by the Canadian National Railway.
 In 1984, following the bridge fire, the line was truncated at East Deering.
 Freight customers south of Back Cove were served through the Commercial Street connection with Guilford Rail System on the south side.
 In 1989, the line was purchased by a private owner and renamed the St. Lawrence & Atlantic (SLR).
-Today it is part of the Genesee & Wyoming group of short line railroads.
+Today, it is part of the Genesee & Wyoming group of short line railroads.

-Yarmouth Junction is where the SLR route crosses at a diamond the old Kennebec & Portland (K&P) mainline to Brunswick, known today as Guilford Rail System’s “Brunswick Branch”.
+Yarmouth Junction is where the SLR route crosses at a diamond the old Kennebec & Portland (K&P) mainline to Brunswick, known today as Guilford Rail System's Brunswick Branch.
 The section of K&P in question was constructed in 1847 and was the earliest section of the K&P, reaching Bath in 1849.
 During the consolidation period in the 1870s, the K&P was acquired by the Maine Central.
-Because of the higher population along the coast, the K&P route (known as the MEC “Lower Road”) once carried many express passenger trains.
+Because of the higher population along the coast, the K&P route (known as the MEC "Lower Road") once carried many express passenger trains.